Louis-udm/Adapting-regulations-for-an-automated-reading-system/README.md

 ```
 python label_passages_pkl.py
 ```
-*label_passages_pkl.py* is used to add role label to the passages.pkl
+*label_passages_pkl.py* is used to add role label to the passages.pkl that produced by *extract_passages.py* .
+But this can't get the hierarchical roles because *extract_passages.py* output a flat structure.

 5. Run web service (the app/ folder contains the backend codes, and app/templates contains webpages)
 ```